pierre-guillou/paraview-ttk/Utilities/Doxygen/pages/PropertyHints.md

 Specify options to configure `pqProxySelectionWidget`, typically used for proxy-properties with a proxy-list domain.

+To hide the combo-box widget, add `visibility="0"` attribute.
 To disable the combo-box widget, so that the user cannot change the selection, add `enabled="0"` attribute.